gkalomiros/shotokan/curriculum/proposed/README.md

 * **Physical:** Introduction to elementary single techniques, kata, and simple partner drills.
 * **Social:** Introduction to dojo etiquette.
-* **Mental:** Basics of dojo, organization, and Shotokan history.
+* **Scholastic:** Basics of dojo, organization, and Shotokan history.
 Understanding of curriculum overview.

 Beginner students should spend most of their time learning how to behave in the dojo and familiarizing themselves with elementary kihon techniques, the first few kata, and basic partner drills like gohon kumite and simple grab-defense.